Badstroller/single-server-nextcloud-deploy/README.md

 password:insecure

 Script will pull your ipv4 ip address off of your eth0 connection and add it to NEXTCLOUD_TRUSTED_DOMAINS along with localhost.
+If you wish to use your wifi connection change eth0 to wlan0 (or other desired network adapter) in the nextcloud.sh script

-Nextcloud service will bereachable on port 80.
+Nextcloud service will be reachable on port 80.

 Postgres and Redis will be installed and available on the docker_nextcloud_network bridge.